software-testing-bootcamp/devops-and-automation-with-jenkins/README.md

 **Jenkins Pipeline example with automation**

-Details on the Youtube video
+Groovy script (Jenkinsfile) is on this repository and details on the Youtube video

 ![image](https://user-images.githubusercontent.com/89974862/135720795-43b17461-5e53-436d-92af-efa86b62d86a.png)